elierosie0/express-mod/README.md

 ### @Api

-A class defined with methods for handling one or more requests.
+A class-level defined with methods for handling one or more requests.

 -   @param `url` url path.